-Internal radiation therapy, also called brachytherapy or seed implantation, is a type of radiation therapy in which radioactive materials are placed, temporarily or permanently, inside the affected area.
-This form of therapy delivers a high dose of radiation directly to the cancerous area.
+Internal radiation therapy — also called brachytherapy or seed implantation — is a type of cancer treatment.
+It delivers a high dose of radiation directly to the tumor and helps spare nearby tissues.

-The materials, called “seeds,” slowly release radiation over several months.
+The radioactive materials — known as seeds — slowly release radiation over a few months.
 Within one year, their radiation completely decays.
-The seeds can remain in place for the rest of a person’s life.
+The seeds can remain safely in place for the rest of your life.

 What Is High-Dose Rate (HDR) Brachytherapy?

 HDR brachytherapy is a form of internal radiotherapy.

 Your oncologist temporarily implants a catheter near or into the tumor.
 He or she then places highly radioactive material inside your body.

 We most commonly use HDR brachytherapy with cancers that are easy to reach.

 Internal Radiation Therapy for Certain Types of Cancers

 Other types of internal radiation therapy are specific to certain types of cancers.